Option Market Making via Reinforcement Learning: Introduction

 Reinforcement learning has been applied to market making in several works.
 For instance, Spooner and Lamba \cite{spooner2020robust}, Sadighian and Jaimungal \cite{sadighian2020extending}, Beysolow et al. \cite{beysolow2019market}, and Ganesh and Borkar \cite{ganesh2019reinforcement} have explored the use of reinforcement learning techniques in this context.
 However, these works often focus on engineering-oriented approaches and make simplifying assumptions in their models.

-The use of stochastic policy is inspired by the reinforcement learning literature, and its first application in financial mathematics literature is found in Wang and Zhou \cite{wang2020reinforcement} and \cite{wang2020continuous} for portfolio management problems.
+The use of stochastic policy is inspired by the reinforcement learning literature, and its first application in financial mathematics literature is found in Wang and Zhou \cite{wang2020continuous} for portfolio management problems.
 Stochastic policies offer improved robustness and strike a balance between exploration and exploitation.

-Building upon these previous works, Jia et al. \cite{jia2022policy(a)} and \cite{jia2022policy(b)} propose a unified policy evaluation and policy gradient framework that extends the prior research.
+Influential works such as those by Hu et al. (2013) \cite{hu2013kullback} and Jiang et al. (2016) \cite{jiang2016data} have examined uncertainty sets derived from Kullback-Leibler divergence distances and established a link with cross-entropy regularization.
+Drawing inspiration from these studies, we have adapted our original strategy to incorporate a stochastic policy enhanced by cross-entropy regularization.

+As a side note, there has been a recent surge in popularity for distributional robust optimization constrained by Wasserstein distance.
+Noteworthy contributions in this area include works by Esfahani et al. (2015) \cite{esfahani2015data}, Gao et al. (2022) \cite{gao2022wasserstein}, Abdullah et al. (2019) \cite{abdullah2019wasserstein}, and Hou et al. (2020) \cite{hou2020robust}.
+Although robust optimization and controls based on the Wasserstein distance hold great potential for future research, they are beyond the scope of this paper and will not be further explored here.

 In this paper, we propose a reinforcement learning framework for market making in call options.
 We assume market order arrivals follow a Poisson process, with intensity inversely related to the bid-ask spreads.
-We demonstrate that the optimal policy under this setting is Gaussian and showcase numerical results, including bid-ask spreads and return distributions.

 This paper is organized as follows.
-Section 2 introduces our model settings, while Section 3 presents the derivation of the Hamilton-Jacobi-Bellman equation and the optimal policy.
-In Section 4, we prove a policy improvement theorem that serves as a cornerstone for our policy iteration algorithm.
-In Section 5, we structure two algorithms: the policy iteration algorithm and the actor-critic algorithm.
-The first algorithm is based on the policy improvement theorem and involves modeling the value function using a neural network.
-The second algorithm models both the policy and value function using separate neural networks, providing better control over the bid-ask spreads.
-In Section 6, we conduct numerical analysis of these algorithms, shedding light on the policy for posting bid-ask spreads, and identifying areas for improvement in our current model, as well as suggesting future research directions.
+Section 2 introduces our model settings, while Section 3 presents the dynamic programming questions faced by the market maker, and the resulting Hamilton-Jacobi-Bellman equation.
+In Section 4, we prove a policy improvement theorem and the convergence result of the resulting policy-iteration algorithm.
+In Section 5, we state the policy-iteration algorithm in exact form.
+In Section 6, we conduct numerical experiments, and exhibit the final policy under different inventory levels and trading times for single and two options cases.